 • KEYNOTE SPEAKERS

-Guilherme Frederico Marranghello has a PhD in Theoretical Physics, is a Physics and Astronomy Professor at Universidade Federal do Pampa (Brazil) since 2006 and works with science communication since the International Year of Astronomy.
-He worked as Director of the Planetário da Unipampa from 2016 to 2023 and is an active member of the International Planetarium Society, where he serves as vice-coordinator for the Centennial of the Planetarium celebrations.
+Guilherme Frederico Marranghello has a PhD in Theoretical Physics, is a Physics and Astronomy Professor at Universidade Federal do Pampa since 2006 and works with science communication since the International Year of Astronomy.
+Guilherme was the director of the Planetário da Unipampa from 2016 to 2023 and is a member of the International Planetarium Society working as vice-coordinator of the Centennial of the Planetarium celebrations.

 Between 2018 and 2021, he coordinated three (3) important NASA missions carried out in Senegal for stellar occultations by asteroids.
 This, as part of the NEW HORIZONS and LUCY space missions, which will visit, between 2025 and 2033, a group of 8 Trojan asteroids.
 He is a former Technical Advisor to the Minister of Higher Education, Research and Innovation, launched the project for the first Senegalese satellite in 2016 and is behind the creation of the Senegalese Agency for Space Studies (ASES) in 2023, of which he was appointed Director General by the President of the Republic of Senegal.